A Scone Adventure in Marylebone + barista training at Climpson & Sons.

 I had the scones, which were.. square?
 Very dense, I am starting to just think I am not a fan of English scones at all.
 I rarely find light and moist ones with a bit of crunch on the outside like we have back in Australia, and I really find those perfect.
 Just going to have to keep searching… These were served with a slightly musty tasting fig jam and a thick strawberry jam & cream.
 Namita had the hazelnut cake, which was very pretty.

 Farewells were said, and it was time for me to get back to work.
-I have lots more writing to do for my book, and I had a one on one barista training and meeting with Dan, one of the roasters at Climpson & Sons in Broadway Market Mews, London Fields.
+I have lots more writing to do for my book, and I had a one on one barista training and meeting with Dan, the head roaster at Climpson & Sons in Broadway Market Mews, London Fields.
 Back to East London (I admit I felt a slight sense of relief – it certainly feels like home now), I rocked up bright and early in the morning for a day of learning about roasting, grinding, tamping, processing, milk frothing – you name it.

 We talked a lot about cupping, the flavour profiles of different brews according to varietals and place of origin, and the way that Third Wave coffee roasters roast their coffee.
 Third Wave coffee refers to a new movement in coffee that returns to the idea of it as an artisanal product rather than a commodity.